 Pollutant Estimated Uncertainty %

-Benzo[a]pyrene -70 to +200
+Benzo[a]pyrene -60 to +200

-Dioxins and furans -50 to +100
+Dioxins and furans -50 to +200

-Polychlorinated biphenyls -40 to + 70
+Polychlorinated biphenyls -40 to + 90

 Pentachlorophenol -80 to +200

-Hexachlorohexane -80 to +300
+Hexachlorohexane -100 to +400

-Hexachlorobenzene -70 to +200
+Hexachlorobenzene -80 to +200

 Short-chain chlorinated paraffins -90 to +1000

 Pentabromodiphenyl ether -90 to +1000

 Polychlorinated naphthalenes not estimated

 Inventories for persistent organic pollutants are more uncertain than those for gaseous pollutants, PM{10} , and metals.
 This is largely due to the paucity of emission factor measurements on which to base emission estimates, coupled with a lack of good activity data for some important sources.
-The inventories for polychlorinated biphenyls and short chain chlorinated paraffins are less uncertain than those for other persistent organic pollutants due to the fact that these pollutants are released to air during their use as products and that reasonably robust data are available on the levels of usage.
+The inventory for polychlorinated biphenyls is less uncertain than those for other persistent organic pollutants due to the fact that these pollutants are released to air during their use as products and that reasonably robust data are available on the levels of usage.
 The uncertainty in emission estimates for polychlorinated naphthalenes has not been estimated since no emission estimates are made.